syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/MS-Excel-Like-Features.md

 ![Excel-Like-Features_img6](Excel-Like-Features_images/Excel-Like-Features_img6.jpeg)

 ## Freeze Pane
-The GridControl supports Microsoft Excel-like Freeze Pane feature.
+The Windows Forms GridControl supports Microsoft Excel-like Freeze Pane feature.
 In a large worksheet, it is often required that column or row labels remain in view.
 This feature enables to freeze either columns or rows in the grid, so that they may remain visible while scrolling.
 The number of rows to be frozen can be specified by using [Model.Rows.FrozenCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridModelRowColOperations.html#Syncfusion_Windows_Forms_Grid_GridModelRowColOperations_FrozenCount) property and the number of columns to be frozen can be specified by using [Model.Cols.FrozenCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridModelRowColOperations.html#Syncfusion_Windows_Forms_Grid_GridModelRowColOperations_FrozenCount) property.

 {% tabs %}
 {% highlight c# %}